-- Customer Acquisition is one of the most important stages as this is where we bring in new revenue, new profits and new customers.
+- Customer Acquisition is one of the most important stages as this is where we bring in new revenue, new profits, and new customers.
 With carriers making a significant investment in direct to consumers, it is no one’s guess that everyone wants to have deeper engagement and influence on the customer from the first stage.
-So as an agent, you have an uphill task of being able to create proactive engagement with customers during customer acquisition stage.
+So as an agent, you have an uphill task of being able to create proactive engagement with customers during the customer acquisition stage.
 You don’t want your customers to wait until the next morning to call you for a quote, or report a claim, or to request a new ID card.
 Remember the attitude, “I want it when I want it and how I want it” even if it is in the middle of the night.
 The good news is, you have an option to leverage technology to fulfill these demands.
-With AI-driven Virtual assistants – Chatbots and websites, you can serve your customers effectively, efficiently and most importantly, on demand.
+With AI-driven Virtual assistants – Chatbots and websites, you can serve your customers effectively, efficiently, and most importantly, on-demand.

 - Premium Payment.
 Walking that extra mile to send customized reminders, payment links, payment schedules, and any additional analytics to help customers understand finances goes a long way.
 It shows customers that you care and support their efforts at being on time for payments or schedules.

 - Claims processing.
 Claims processing can be a very stressful situation for anyone involved.
 Being able to access information, connecting to roadside assistance, compiling accident checklist are huge tasks.
 But making all these processes digital and easy for your customers adds to your value proposition.
 When this process becomes frictionless, it is sure to increase customer satisfaction.

 - Renewals and retention.
 This is the last point in a customer journey and one of the major part of Insurance Customer Management.
-The ease of doing business using technology is on the forefront.
+The ease of doing business using technology is at the forefront.
 Pairing this with a robust business model that offers retention rewards and referral bonuses promotes customer retention.
 In addition, providing an opportunity for feedback via surveys or simple rating tools will also send a strong message to your customers that you care and value their opinion.